freaktechnik/eslint-plugin-array-func/README.md

 The `this` parameter is useless when providing arrow functions, since the `this` of arrow functions can not be rebound, thus the parameter has no effect.

-The fix is usually to omit the paramter.
+The fix is usually to omit the parameter.
 The Array methods can't be auto-fixed, since the detection of array methods is not confident enough to know that the method is being called on an array.

 #### Checked functions
  - `from` (fixable)